 How it Works

-The Sleep8 CPAP companion generates ozone to maintain your equipment and help keep it free of mold and bacteria.
+The Sleep8 CPAP companion generates ozone to help maintain your CPAP accessories and to help keep masks and hoses free of mold and bacteria.
 Here’s everything you’ve ever wanted to know about how ozone works and why we use it to kill germs.
 If you’d like, click on the table of contents below to jump to a specific section of the article.

 What is Ozone?